Dollard-des-Ormeaux: Recent years

 On January 1, 2002, as part of the 2002–2006 municipal reorganization of Montreal, it merged with the city of Montreal and became part of the Dollard-Des Ormeaux–Roxboro borough.
 After a change of government and a 2004 demerger referendum, Dollard-des-Ormeaux was reconstituted as an independent city on January 1, 2006.
 It is now the Montreal Island's most populous city outside Montreal.

-Albeit not served by the Montreal Metro, the city will be served by the Réseau express métropolitain light rail system with a station at the juncture of Highway 40 and Des Sources Boulevard.
+Dollard-des-Ormeaux is served via two stations along the REM: Sunnybrooke Station situated between Deux-Montagnes and Brossard, and Des Sources Station between Sainte-Anne-de-Bellevue and Brossard.

 Demographics

 According to the Office québécois de la langue française, Dollard-des-Ormeaux has been officially recognized as a bilingual municipality since 2 Nov 2005.

 In the 2021 Census of Population conducted by Statistics Canada, Dollard-Des Ormeaux had a population of 48403 living in 17383 of its 17763 total private dwellings, a change of from its 2016 population of 48899.
 With a land area of 14.98 km2, it had a population density of in 2021.